ini-bdds/bdqc/README.rst

 BDQC is a Python3_ software framework and executable module.
-Although it provides built-in capabilities that make it useful "out of the box", being a "framework" means that users (knowledgeable in Python programming) can extend its capabilities, and it is designed to be so extended.
+Although it provides built-in capabilities that make it useful "out of the box", being a "framework" means that users (knowledgeable in Python programming) can extend its capabilities, and it is *intended to be so extended*.

 _`What is it for?`
 ==================

 BDQC identifies anomalous files among large collections of files which are *a priori* assumed to be "similar."
+It was motivated by the realization that when faced with many thousands of individual files it becomes challenging to even confirm they all contain approximately what they should.

 It is intended to:

-1. validate primary input data.
+1. validate primary input data to pipelines
-2. validate output (or intermediate stages of) data processing pipelines.
+2. validate output (or intermediate stages of) data processing pipelines
-3. discover potentially "interesting" outliers.
+3. discover potentially "interesting" outliers

 These use cases merely highlight different sources of anomalies in data.
 In the first, anomalies might be due to faulty data handling or acquisition